tomaslangkaas/sandboxed.js/README.md

 ## What does it do?

-`sandboxed` is a function that converts a string with a JavaScript code expression to a sandboxed function. `sandboxed` only allows a strict subset of JavaScript, it does not allow variable assignment or mutation, function declarations or access to objects, functions or data not provided directly to the sandboxed function.
-It is possible to provide an object with readable variables and an object with callable functions the sandboxed function.
+`sandboxed` is a function that converts a string with a JavaScript code expression to a sandboxed function.
+A sandboxed expression can only read variables and invoke functions that are explicitly made available to the expression. `sandboxed` only allows a strict subset of JavaScript, it does not allow variable assignment or mutation, function declarations or access to objects, functions or data not provided directly to the sandboxed function.

 * Allows comparison operators: `!=`, `!==`, `<=`, `>=`, `>`, `<`, `==`, and `===`,
 * Allows the following other operators: `^`, `<`, `>`, `%`, `/`, `+`, `-`, `*`, `&`, `|`, `^`, `~`, `:`, `,`, `?`, and `!`